AdityaManojA/Class-Vision/README.md

 Class-Vision is an AI-powered system designed to automate classroom attendance and management using facial recognition technology.
 The project enhances accuracy, security, and real-time data analytics, providing a scalable and efficient solution for educational institutions.

 ## Key Features
-- **Automated Attendance Tracking:** Automatically records attendance with facial recognition, reducing manual errors and preventing proxy attendance.
+- Automated Attendance Tracking: Automatically records attendance using facial recognition, reducing manual errors and preventing proxy attendance.
-- **Real-Time Data Analytics:** Provides insights into attendance trends and student participation.
+- Real-Time Data Analytics: Provides insights into attendance patterns and student participation.
-- **High Accuracy and Security:** Leverages advanced models to ensure precise identification and secure access control.
+- High Accuracy and Security: Leverages advanced models to ensure precise identification and secure access control.
-- **Scalability:** Designed to adapt to institutions of all sizes, with the capability to expand as needed.
+- Scalability: Designed to accommodate institutions of all sizes, with the capability to expand as needed.

 ## Project Structure
 - `/src`: Core codebase for facial recognition models, algorithms, and system logic.